michael2012z/BitBible/markdown/KJV/files/Ruth.md

 7. And when Boaz had eaten and drunk, and his heart was merry, he went to lie down at the end of the heap of corn: and she came softly, and uncovered his feet, and laid her down.

-8. And it came to pass at midnight, that the man was afraid, and turned himself: and, behold, a woman lay at his feet.turned: or, took hold on
+8. And it came to pass at midnight, that the man was afraid, and turned himself: and, behold, a woman lay at his feet.

 9. And he said, Who art thou?
-And she answered, I am Ruth thine handmaid: spread therefore thy skirt over thine handmaid; for thou art a near kinsman.a near…: or, one that hath right to redeem
+And she answered, I am Ruth thine handmaid: spread therefore thy skirt over thine handmaid; for thou art a near kinsman.

 10. And he said, Blessed be thou of the Lord, my daughter: for thou hast shewed more kindness in the latter end than at the beginning, inasmuch as thou followedst not young men, whether poor or rich.

-11. And now, my daughter, fear not; I will do to thee all that thou requirest: for all the city of my people doth know that thou art a virtuous woman.city: Heb. gate
+11. And now, my daughter, fear not; I will do to thee all that thou requirest: for all the city of my people doth know that thou art a virtuous woman.

 12. And now it is true that I am thy near kinsman: howbeit there is a kinsman nearer than I.